xiaoh/DAFI/docs/_source/tutorial_diffusion.rst

         self.obs = np.random.multivariate_normal(true_obs, self.obs_error)
         self.nobs = len(self.obs)

-The inputs to the ``__init__ method`` is same as for Lorenz tutorial.
-In this method, we read the input file and get the input file for the diffusion model.
+These inputs to the ``__init__ method`` are the list in the dafi input file (*inputs_dafi*) and the name for the dynamic model input file (*inputs_model*).

-The input file is created as ``diffusion.in``.
+The model input file is created as ``diffusion.in``.
 In the input file, we define the required parameters\:

 .. literalinclude:: ../../tutorials/diffusion/diffusion.in

-In the input file, we specify the number of modes and the field variance to represent the field.
-Then we specify the first guessed constant diffusivity, and the relative and absolute standard deviation to construct a random field.
-Also, we define the relative and absolute standard deviation for the observation.
+In the input file, we specify the first guessed constant diffusivity, the field variance and the characteristic length scale to construct a random field.
+Then we define the observation locations and the relative and absolute standard deviation for the observation.
+Also, we specify the number of modes to represent the field.

 .. note::
     With more modes, we can represent the field more flexiblely.
 However if the field is a low order curve, the results will lead to worse when introducing too many modes.